 The Edmonton Council of Social Agencies role as the coordinator of the Christmas Bureau came to an end in 1973 when the Christmas Bureau formally registered as a separate society and became the Christmas Bureau of Edmonton (June 7, 1973).

-Since 1940, the Christmas Bureau has maintained one tradition - to provide a festive meal and coordination of Christmas giving to Edmontonians in need at Christmas time through the promotion of the spirit of Christmas caring and sharing in the city of Edmonton.
+Since 1940, the Christmas Bureau has maintained one tradition - to provide a festive meal and coordination of Christmas giving to Edmontonians in need through the promotion of the spirit of Christmas caring and sharing in the City of Edmonton.
 The Christmas Bureau has kept paced with the changing face of Edmonton to ensure that our service is culturally inclusive encompassing all religions and traditions.

 At the Christmas Bureau we are a connector of over 100 social service agencies providing those in need a one stop application process for Christmas services.
-The client information is compiled by the Christmas Bureau into a centralized client database to deliver food hampers or food certificates.
-The client list is also used by 630 CHED Santas Anonymous for the delivery of toys to children age 0 to 12 years and to provide gift cards for teens aged 13 to 17 through the Edmonton Sun Adopt-A-Teen program; and toys are delivered to children age 0 to 12 years by our partners at 630 CHED Santas Anonymous Incorporated.
+The client information is compiled by the Christmas Bureau into a centralized client database to deliver food hampers or food gift cards; gift cards for teens aged 13 to 17 years through the Christmas Bureau Adopt-A-Teen program; and toys are delivered to children age 0 to 12 years by our partners at 630 CHED Santas Anonymous Incorporated.